bitwarden/help/_articles/two-step-login/setup-two-step-login-fido.md

    You will be prompted to enter your Master Password to continue.

 5. Give your security key a friendly **Name**.
-6. Plug the security key into your computer's USB port and select **Read Key**.
+6. Plug the security key into your device's USB port and select **Read Key**.

    If your security key has a button, touch it.